-Let’s get right to the research.
+The most radical of possible over treatments is castration.
 In November 2018, a team of urologists from VA Ann Arbor Healthcare System and the University of Michigan wrote this in the journal Implementation science.
-(1)
+(3)

 “Many men with prostate cancer are castrated with long-acting injectable drugs (androgen deprivation).
 Although some patients benefit, it is also used in patients who have little or nothing to gain, such as men with localized prostate cancer.
 The best ways to stop, or de-implement, low value cancer care are unknown.
 A significant scientific and clinical knowledge gap remains in prioritizing which barriers to stopping castration in low value settings need to be targeted for effective de-implementation.”